Winter is here! Are you ready to feed the winter birds in Louisiana?

 Suet will appeal to the woodpeckers: Red-bellied Woodpecker, Downy Woodpecker, and Northern Flicker.
 Some of the hardy insect eaters will eat suet, too: Yellow-rumped Warbler, Pine Warbler, Carolina Wren.
 The Carolina Chickadee and Tufted Titmouse will also enjoy suet.

-To keep out the over-eating jays, grackles and starlings, though, I'd recommend an upside-down suet feeder.
-The one I own is the Nature's Way brand (purchase through this my Amazon affiliate link).
-I haven't experimented too much with various types of suet.
+To keep out the over-eating jays, grackles and starlings, though, I’d recommend an upside-down suet feeder.
+The one I own is the Nature’s Way brand.
+I haven’t experimented too much with various types of suet.
 A brand I purchase is rather inexpensive compared to others.
-It is the St. Albans Bay suet (Amazon affiliate link).
+It is the St. Albans Bay suet.

-The second type of feeder I'd recommend for the common Louisiana winter feeder birds is a hopper feeder.
+The second type of feeder I’d recommend for the common Louisiana winter feeder birds is a hopper feeder.
 This type of feeder allows mixed seeds and all types of birds to eat from it.
-Here is a good one from Woodlink (Amazon affiliate link) that should last many winters.
+Here is a good one from Woodlink that should last many winters.

 This mixed seed will appeal to Northern Cardinal, White-throated Sparrow, Tufted Titmouse, Carolina Chickadee, American Goldfinch, House Sparrow, Mourning Dove, and Red-bellied Woodpecker.